MeisQuietude/MeisQuietude/README.md

 ### Experience

-I started my career as a Python-developer in the [Rydlab](https://www.rydlab.ru/) and work there since August 8, 2019 to January 18, 2021.
+- August 8, 2019 - January 18, 2021.
+Python-developer in the [Rydlab](https://www.rydlab.ru/)
-Since January 19, 2021, I've been working as a Python-developer in the data engineering department for the [SpectrumData (Avtocod)](https://avtocod.ru/).
+- January 19, 2021 - ... .
+Python-developer in the data engineering department of the [SpectrumData (Avtocod)](https://avtocod.ru/)

 ### My soft